About Parking Permits

 During the hours of operation, no motor vehicle may be parked within the Permit Parking Area (PPA) unless it:

 - displays a Resident Parking Permit, Caring Visitor Parking Permit, or Resident’s Visitor Parking Voucher that is valid on that day; or

 - displays a Council Parking Permit while being used in the service of the Borough Council; or

 - is actively loading or unloading goods to or from a property within the street; or

 - is a motorcycle, moped or mobility scooter; or

 - is subject to another required exemption (vehicles undertaking highway works, statutory undertakers for utilities, the Royal Mail, Blue Badge holders for up to three hours, etc.).

-Outside of the hours of operation these restrictions do not apply.
+Outside the hours of operation these restrictions do not apply.

 Do permit holders have to follow other parking rules within the permit area?

 All normal parking rules still apply.
-Having a permit doesn’t mean you can park you car on yellow lines, blocking dropped kerbs or in the middle of the road.
+Having a permit doesn’t mean you can park your car on yellow lines, blocking dropped kerbs or in the middle of the road.